Fabelouzz/Predicting-US-Flight-2008-Delays-Using-CatBoost/README.md

      ```

 3. **Preprocessing**
-   - Open or run the preprocessing steps within `catBoost.ipynb` or a separate script (if provided).
-This will:
+   - Open or run the preprocessing steps within `catBoost.ipynb`.
+All code is located in this file.
+Running the first cells will:
      1. Clean the dataset.
      2. Filter out invalid time entries.
      3. Create features such as Route, IsWeekday, and average delay columns.